lvgl/lvgl/docs/details/main-components/font.rst

 Read the mkttf docs.

 Former versions of imagemagick needs the imagemagick call in front of convert, identify and so on.
 But newer versions don't.
-So you might probably change 2 lines in potrace-wrapper.sh.
-Open potrace-wrapper.sh and remove imagemagick from line 55 and line 64.
+So you might want to change 2 lines in ``potrace-wrapper.sh`` --- open ``potrace-wrapper.sh`` and remove imagemagick from line 55 and line 64:

 line 55